 Top Dude Ranches in the USA: Best Luxury Vacations

 These dude ranches and ranch-style resorts are best described as “luxurious.”
 You can still rough it in these locales if you wish, but it’s by no means expected or required.
+Still, style varies by property: Rustic ranches allow guests to wear their jeans and flannel all week long, while more upscale options expect business casual come dinnertime.

 Since pricing is subject to change by property, season, and demand, nightly or weekly rates aren’t included below.
 However, guests should expect to pay at least $400 per person, per night, at any time of year, and significantly more during the high season, which typically stretches from June through September.
 Mind minimum stay requirements too; four nights is typical during the off-season, and many resorts require six- or seven-night stays during the high season.